-Divestco had a funded debt to equity ratio of 0.74:1 as at December 31, 2016 (December 31, 2015: 0.66:1).
-While debt levels remained virtually unchanged, equity decreased due to the net loss in 2016.
+Divestco had a funded debt to equity ratio of 1.60:1 as at December 31, 2017 (December 31, 2016: 0.74:1).
+While debt levels decreased by \$0.7 million, equity decreased by \$7.5 million due to the net loss for 2017; however, most of the net loss is due to depreciation and amortization.
 The Company's previous practice was to utilize an appropriate mix of debt and equity to finance its current capital expenditures and growth initiatives.
-The current strategy of the Board of Directors and management is to try to operate the Company with the lowest possible debt load in reaction to the volatility of the industry while maintaining a lower cost structure.
+The current strategy of the Board of Directors and management is to try to operate the Company with the lowest possible debt load in reaction to the volatility of the industry, while maintaining a lower cost structure.
 This is to ensure adequate financial flexibility to meet the financial obligations, both current and long-term and as part of the Company's effort to maintain a healthy statement of financial position.
-The Company's strategy is to maintain a funded debt to equity ratio of less than 1:1.
-Management continues to search for additional sources of capital and revenue to reduce debt and increase earnings.
+While the Company's strategy is to maintain a funded debt to equity ratio of less than 1:1, management took on additional debt to provide some necessary liquidity.
+Management continues to search for additional sources of capital and revenue to reduce debt and increase earnings to reduce its funded debt to equity ratio to below 1:1.